daveyarwood/blog.djy.io/src/_drafts/why-im-rewriting-alda-in-go-and-kotlin.md

 > language/runtime to use GraalVM either didn't exist yet, or it was brand
 > new, so it wasn't really an option.
 >
-> Even now, in 2021, I would argue that GraalVM is probably still not mature
+> Even now, in 2021, GraalVM is probably still not mature enough for me to feel
-> enough for me to feel comfortable using it as the backbone of Alda.
-(Besides,
+> comfortable using it as the backbone of Alda.
+(Besides, I've just spent two
-> I've just spent two years rewriting Alda in Go.
-I'm not in any hurry to
-> rewrite it again!)
+> years rewriting Alda in Go.
+I'm not in any hurry to rewrite it again!)

 # Notes